Maniacsan/firefox-qutebrowser-userchrome/README.md

 If you're unsure what the path to your profile's directory is, you can find out by going to `about:profiles`.

-Then either install the DejaVu Sans Mono font, or change the relevant line of `userChrome.css` (search for 'DejaVu Sans Mono') to some other font that you have installed.
-This affects the urlbar font.

-Optionally install [tridactyl](https://github.com/tridactyl/tridactyl) or a similar extension for best results.
+I use [Vimium C](https://addons.mozilla.org/en-US/firefox/addon/vimium-c/), you can use [tridactyl](https://github.com/tridactyl/tridactyl) or a similar extension for best results.

 Color of text in a tab is determined by its container.
 If a tab has no